Tech Tips - #1 Setting your sag

 Step 7 - Go Ride

 Most importantly, see how it feels to ride.
 MTB trails are never perfectly flat and you’re never in the same position for long, so get a feel for how the bike is riding and experiment with slightly more or less sag.
-If the fork is sitting too far into the travel on the descents, try increasing the pressure to raise the ride height, or if the rear is sitting to deep on the climbs, do the same.
-If either are riding too high and causing the bike to loose grip and feel harsh, then try running more sag.
+If the fork is sitting too far into the travel on the descents, try increasing the pressure to raise the ride height, or if the rear is sitting too deep on the climbs, do the same.
+If either are riding too high and causing the bike to lose grip and feel harsh, then try running more sag.

 Keep an eye on the amount of travel you’re using whilst riding too.
 If you find you’ve got your ride height about right with sag but you’re using too much travel for example on big hits or landings, then you need to add a volume spacer.
-You could increase pressure, but this will just reduce your sag and have a negative affect on everything but the big hits and landings.
+You could increase pressure, but this will just reduce your sag and have a negative effect on everything but the big hits and landings.
 The opposite applies if you’re not using enough travel, just try removing a volume spacer.

 Keep tweaking it until you’re happy.